rdkit/mmpdb/README.md

 copyright by Andrew Dalke Scientific AB under the MIT license.
 See [LICENSE](LICENSE) for details.
 Modifications to this file are covered under the mmpdb license.

-The files peewee.py and playhouse/\*.py are copyright 2010 by Charles Leifer and distributed under the MIT license.
-See [LICENSE](LICENSE) for details.